zksecurity/stwo-book/src/how-it-works/circle-polynomials.md

 {{#webinclude https://raw.githubusercontent.com/starkware-libs/stwo/0790eba46b8af5697083d84fb75bd34b08a0b31f/crates/stwo/src/prover/poly/circle/evaluation.rs 46:58}}
 ```

-But before looking into the representation of the circle polynomial (i.e. `CirclePoly`), let us first look into some theory on polynomial over the circle.
+But before looking into the representation of the circle polynomial (i.e. `CirclePoly`), let us first look into some theory on polynomials over the circle.

 ### Polynomials over the circle